 Mailgun is an email delivery service that provides several advanced features.
-Mailgun is operated by the popular web hosting company Rackspace and is used by numerous online businesses like Stripe, GitHub, Lyft, Slack and many many more.
-We think you'll find that using a service like Mailgun is more than worth the small cost.
+Mailgun is operated by the popular web hosting company Rackspace and is used by numerous online businesses like Stripe, Github, Lyft, Slack and many many more.
+While Rock can use any SMTP mail server to deliver its emails, we think you'll find that using a service like Mailgun is more than worth the small cost.
 The main benefits of Mailgun are:

 - Improved deliverability of your emails through advanced reputation features like SPF records, domain-keys and reputation monitoring.
-If all of this sounds Greek to you, don't worry, they handle all of the technical details.
+If all of this sounds greek to you, don't worry, they handle all of the technical details.
 You just need to know that they know what they're doing so you don't have to.
 Whew! - Email analytics that help you keep track of trends.
-Through Mailgun, Rock can show you how many of your emails made it to their destination and, even more importantly, how many were opened, and internal links clicked.
+Through Mailgun, Rock can show you how many of your emails made it to their destination and, even more importantly, how many were opened and internal links clicked.
 All of this happens for you behind the scenes so you can just sit back and view the reports. - Not all email addresses work.
 Mailgun can notify you about incorrect email addresses so you can follow up.
-These bounced emails will be reported, and the person's profile will be flagged to show the incorrect address. - Mailgun also offers to inline your emails for you as you send.
+These bounced emails will be reported and the person's profile will be flagged to show the incorrect address. - Mailgun also offers to inline your emails for you as you send.